UCSF-CBI/c4/docs/howto/change-pwd.md

   - Special characters (@ # $ & % ^ * _ - + = \| \ / ( ) { } < > " ' ` : ; , . ! ?)
 - You cannot update to a password that you already used in the past

-_Note: These complexity rules apply next time you change passwords._

 ## Update password